 Another aspect of the level design that made Duke Nukem 3D stand out from other games in the genre at the time of release, was the unseen high amount of interactivity the player had with the game-world.
-The levels weren't just geometry for the player to navigate through, they could be altered in several ways by the actions of the player.
-Light switches could be turned on/off, urinals could be used, water could be drunk, strippers could be tipped, cracks in walls could be blown open, etc.
+Players have various ways of interacting with the environment; light switches can be turned on/off, urinals can be used, water can be drunk, strippers can be tipped, etc.

-What perhaps is the most critical aspect of the success of Duke Nukem 3D, is Duke Nukem himself.
-Duke's bad-ass attitude and snarky remarks made alien-killing even more enjoyable as the player traversed through the game's different locales.
-A memorable aspect of the game are Duke's one-liners, the majority of which are lifted directly from various movies with heavy cult followings like Big Trouble in Little China, Army of Darkness, They Live, and others.
+Duke Nukem frequently spouts one-liners; the majority of which are lifted directly from various movies with heavy cult followings like Big Trouble in Little China, Army of Darkness, They Live, and others.

 Duke Nukem 3D contains a big roster of enemies ranging from simple sharks to huge missile-firing Assault Commanders.
 The enemies all have different characteristics and attributes, which allowed the designers to create interesting combinations to challenge the player.
 To overcome the enemies, the player had a wide range of very different and unique weapons at his disposal.
-Besides the traditional firearms such as a pistol and a shotgun, Duke Nukem 3D included many innovative weapons such as the Shrink Ray, Pipe Bombs and the Freezethrower.
+Besides the traditional firearms such as a pistol and a shotgun, Duke Nukem 3D includes many innovative weapons such as the shrink ray, pipe bombs and the freezethrower.

-To further aid the player in his victory, the game included various different useable items such as First Aid Kit, Scuba Gear, Body Armor, and more unconventional items such as Holoduke, Steroids, and a Jetpack.
-The Holoduke allowed the player to place a copy of himself in the world for a limited time to confuse his enemies, the Steroids allowed him to move faster for a limited time, and the Jetpack enabled the player to fly wherever he wanted within the boundaries of the levels.
+To further aid the player in their victory, the game includes various different useable items such as first aid kit, scuba gear, body armor; and more unconventional items such as Holoduke, steroids, and a jetpack.
+The Holoduke allows the player to place a copy of themself in the world for a limited time to confuse enemies, the Steroids allow the player to move faster for a limited time, and the jetpack enables the player to fly within the boundaries of the levels.

-- Co-operative allowed the players to team up and play single-player levels together.
+- Co-operative allows the players to team up and play single-player levels together.

 - Dukematch is the deathmatch of Duke Nukem 3D.
 The first player to reach a certain score, or being on top of the scoreboard when the time runs out, is declared the winner.
 It is also possible to set up teams, so that the players both have allies and enemies in the same match.